 Click Next.
 The Ready To Update page will be presented.
-At this point, the Installer has all the information it requires to proceed with update of the existing installation.
+At this point, the Installer has all the information it requires to proceed with the update of the existing installation.
 If you need to change anything, click the Back button.
-If you want to cancel out of the install, click Cancel.
+If you want to cancel out of the installation, click Cancel.
 To go ahead and proceed with the update, click Next.

 Login through the Account Log In pop-up window.
 Once this is done, the page will change to Updating Altium Designer and the files required to implement the update will be downloaded and then installed.